matoRizzz/IamSangatGanteng/README.md

-- 👋 Hi, I’m @IamSangatGanteng
+- Sup, what u lookin in my head 😡
-- #JustaNormalPerson
+- #JustanExtraOrdinaryNormalPerson
 <!---
-JustaNormalPerson
+JustanExtraOrdinaryNormalPerson
 --->